July 31, 2024

 When will they gone?

 Active genes responsible for wisdom teeth are gradually 'flushed out' of the human genome, but humankind needs a thousand or even tens of thousands of years to get rid of them.
-According to research, the mutation that causes the teeth of wisdom appeared about 400,000 ago, and now we can observe that about 37% of the population has never developed them.
+According to research, the mutation that causes the missing wisdom teeth appeared about 400,000 ago, and now we can observe that about 37% of the population has never developed them.

 Summarizing the above, the chance of such teeth occurrence is almost a completely random lottery, depending on your specific ancestry.
 If you are unlucky to have this ancient heritage – you probably should ask your dentists whether your wisdom teeth formed correctly and if it is necessary to extract them.